moewe-io/osm-tiles-proxy/readme.txt

 1. Needed URLs are shown in the plugins overview
 2. Example usage with [Leaflet Map](https://de.wordpress.org/plugins/leaflet-map/)
+3. Customizer overview

 == Changelog ==

+= 2.0.0 =

+* Updated Leaflet.js to 1.6.0
+* Added a new Customizer panel, which allows you to define some restrictions for downloaded tiles
+* Require PHP 7.2+, we urge everyone keep PHP updated and will stick to official end of security updates for PHP
+* Downloaded tiles will be cleared, when "entire cache" is cleared in WP Rocket
+* Downloaded tiles will be cleared, when cache is cleared in WP Fastest Cache

 = 1.3.0 =